-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our group's slavery and human trafficking statement for the financial year ending 30 June 2016.
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes Edelman UK's anti-slavery and human trafficking statement for the financial year ending 30 June 2017.

-The board of directors of Edelman UK has considered and approved this statement by board resolution on 9 February 2017, following which the Statement was signed by a Director.
+The board of directors of Edelman UK has considered and approved this statement by board resolution on 20 April 2018, following which the Statement was signed by a Director.